DFE-Digital/bat-design-history/app/posts/manage-school-placements/2023-07-07-problems-with-school-placements.md

 - HESA collects data periodically, not continually.
 - ITT providers don’t update data in the next submission window if it has changed.
-- data collection isn’t mandatory
+- data collection is not mandatory

 1.3.
 Most school placement data is siloed within ITT providers and is not visible to DfE.